yorkulibraries/yudl-playbook/README.md

 #### PRODUCTION

+You can access the Cantaloupe admin interface at: http://gamma.library.yorku.ca:8080/cantaloupe/admin

+You can access the IIIF interface at: http://gamma.library.yorku.ca:8080/cantaloupe/iiif/2

 ### JWT

 Islandora 8 uses JWT for authentication across the stack.
 Crayfish microservices, Fedora, and Drupal all use them.